LeiWangR/HDG/README.md

 ## 4 Run the codes of HDG

 This is an implementation for Rahmani et al.’s paper ‘Real Time Action Recognition Using Histograms of Depth Gradients and Random Decision Forests’ (2014 WACV).
-To run the HDG algorithm:
+To run our new HDG algorithm (TIP2020):

 ### 4.1 Data preparation